garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Sensory Affordance.md

 ## 1. Visual
 - it is about the presentation of user interfaces.
 	- this includes
-	1. visibility,
+	1. visibility
+		- based on the degree of importance - the more important, the more visible it should be; It should not be blocked & not require additional actions to make it visible![[Pasted image 20240522202844.png]]
-	2. noticeability,
+	2. noticeability
-	3. discernibility,
+	3. discernibility
-	4. legibility,
+	4. legibility
 	5. distinguishability
 	6. color
 	7. presentation